Liver Cancer Surgeon

 In summary, the stages of liver cancer can be described with the following characteristics:

 This staging system provides survival information but does not guide initial management.
-Upon initial diagnosis of liver cancer, a comprehensive evaluation of the extent of disease, liver health and patient’s general health will determine the optimal treatment strategy.
+Upon initial diagnosis of liver cancer, the doctor may perform a comprehensive evaluation of the extent of disease, liver health and patient’s general health to determine the optimal treatment strategy.

 WHAT ARE THE TREATMENTS FOR LIVER CANCER?